Infinite Diameter Confidence Sets in Hedges' Publication Bias Model: Hedges' publication bias model

 Hedges' model has some downsides.
 It models only bias due to selection of \textit{p}-values, not every source of bias, such as language bias \citep{Egger1998-kj}.
 Second, it may not be best model for biases with other causes than the publication process, such as \textit{p}-hacking \citep{simmons2011false}. \citet{moss2019modelling} propose a related model that may be more successful at correcting for \textit{p}-hacking.

-Estimation of Hedges' model is difficult. \citet[Section 6.3]{Stanley2005-ng} discusses three problematic cases in economics when maximum likelihood was used to estimate Hedges' publication bias model. \citet[Appendix A]{McShane2016-rb} notes that while estimation of the basic publication bias model is hard, introducing the heterogeneity parameter exacerbates the problem.
+{ Hedges' model can be hard to estimate, especially if the data is unfavourable}. \citet[Section 6.3]{Stanley2005-ng} discusses three problematic cases in economics when maximum likelihood was used to estimate Hedges' publication bias model. \citet[Appendix A]{McShane2016-rb} notes that while estimation of the basic publication bias model is hard, introducing the heterogeneity parameter exacerbates the problem.
 The likelihood function has contours following approximately $\tau\propto|\theta|^{1/2}$.

-Figure \ref{fig:contour lines} shows the contour lines for the meta-analysis of \citet{Cuddy2018-kp} where the selection probabilities of the step function (\ref{eq:step function}) are fixed at $\rho=(1,0.6,0.1)$ and $\alpha = (0, 0.025, 0.05, 1$.
+Figure \ref{fig:contour lines} shows the contour lines for the meta-analysis of \citet{Cuddy2018-kp} where the selection probabilities of the step function (\ref{eq:step function}) are fixed at $\rho=(1,0.6,0.1)$ and $\alpha = (0, 0.025, 0.05, 1)$.
 Only just around the maximum at $\hat{\theta}_{0}=0.55$ and $\hat{\sigma}=5\cdot10^{-7}$ can the likelihood be approximated with a quadratic function.

+{ Estimation of Hedges' model is especially hard when almost all observations lie close to the the cutoffs.
+In our experience, estimation works well when the data is sufficiently well spread, for instance when some observations are far away from the cutoffs and there are observations that have failed to reach significance.
+As a simple example of a case when estimation fails to work, consider the observation vector $x = (1.96, 1.96, 1.96, 1.96, 1.96, 1.64, 1.64, 1.64, 1.64, 1.64, -1)$ when the standard deviation of each observation is $\sigma_i=1$.
+We employ $\alpha = (0, 0.025, 0.05, 1)$, which implies cutoffs at $\Phi^{-1}(0.975)$ and $\Phi^{-1}(0.95)$.
+In this case, $10$ out of $11$ observations are very close to the cutoffs.
+When we run the Hedges selection model on this data, using the $\mathtt{sel}$ function of the $\mathtt{R}$ package $\mathtt{metafor}$ \citet{Viechtbauer2010-cf}, the model does not converge.
+If the last observation is changed to $0$ instead of $-1$, the model converges, but the Hessian cannot be inverted, and the parameter estimate for $\theta_0$ equals $-1.8$.
+Situations similar to this one are most common when $n$ is small.}